 Don't keep it all in your head.
-At the beginning of each day, write on one sheet of paper what you need to get done and by when.
+At the beginning of each day, make a note of what you need to get done and by when.
 Rank tasks according to importance or urgency.
-It will help you to structure your day and focus your mind.
+You can keep a written note of progress or use one of the many project management and productivity apps that are available.
+Being organised helps you to structure your day and focus your mind.
 Setting your workload out in black and white will give you a realistic picture of which tasks you need to complete.
 Overestimating or underestimating workload can both have bad consequences.

 2. Review your workload

 Are there tasks that always get neglected?
 If you find you're avoiding something regularly, could somebody else do it for you?
 Consider delegating tasks, either to someone within or outside of your business.
-If that's not practical - you'll just have to get on with it.
+Project management apps and software can help you delegate work more effectively with team members and monitor their progress.
+If delegation is not practical - you'll just have to get on with it.
 Try setting aside some time each week for jobs you dislike.
 Once they're out of the way, you're free to get on with the more enjoyable aspects of running your own business.

 3. Remember the 80:20 rule

 It's quite simple.
 To paraphrase, 80% of productivity is the result of 20% of the things we do.
 Try to identify the 20% that matter, and concentrate on such tasks.
 If possible, give more time to them, as this will enable you to be more productive.

 Look at your to-do list and estimate how much time each task requires.
 Don't set aside too much or too little time.
 Stick to your timescales.
 Knowing you only have a set amount of time to complete a task can keep you focussed and prevent you from dragging your feet.
 The end result - you get more done during the day.